Donate to ReForest London

 John Nolan, Director

-John Nolan is a Development Officer at the University of Western Ontario.
-After completing a Bachelor of Commerce at the Telfer School of Management at the University of Ottawa and spending some time abroad, he returned to his home city of London where he has worked in the non-profit sector for the past 8 years.
+John Nolan has a Bachelor of Commerce at the Telfer School of Management at the University of Ottawa.
+After spending some time abroad, he returned to his home city of London where he has worked in the non-profit sector for the past 8 years.
 He continues to take courses at Western -- he recently completed the Graduate Diploma in Ethics, and is currently working towards the Project Management Professional Certification.
 He and his wife Karen, a teacher, are passionate about volunteering and John has done committee work with organizations such as the Big Brothers / Big Sisters of London and the United Way of London and Middlesex.

 As Vice President for Oak Trust Company, Mitch is one of the original founders.
 With an entire working career spent in the financial industry Mitch has undertaken many different roles and responsibilities.
 At Oak Trust, Mitch draws on these many years of experience in these different roles to meet the many unique needs of his clients assisting them with their wealth accumulation, preservation and transitioning strategies.